-I am often asked “What is the difference between content marketing, social media marketing, traditional marketing, e-mail marketing and digital marketing?”
+I am often asked, “What is the difference between content marketing, social media marketing, traditional marketing, e-mail marketing, and digital marketing?”

 Traditional marketing encompasses a broad category of marketing channels such as print, TV (broadcast), OOH (Out of Home Boards), direct-mail and radio to market.

 Digital marketing is a little mushy.
 Some associate digital marketing with video marketing or online banner ads.

 I prefer this definition of digital marketing from Wikipedia: “Digital marketing includes those marketing efforts that send a message from a source (company) to a receiver (customer) through digital platforms and the internet.”

 Mobile marketing, Search Engine Marketing (SEM) or Search Engine Optimization (SEO) can also be part of the Digital Marketing category.

 What about content marketing?
 How does that fit into the overall picture?
 Content is not a channel, per se.
 You may argue that content marketing is just another category under traditional or digital marketing.
 In a way, that’s true.